mulle-sde/mulle-sde.github.io/index.md

 ## Quick Start

 If you want to compile some dependencies without setting up a mulle-sde project, you can do an *install* with an archive.
-Here is an example where the latest *mulle-allocator* and its dependencies is installed into `/tmp/foo`:
+Here is an example where the latest *mulle-buffer* and its dependencies is installed into `/tmp/foo`:

 ```
-mulle-sde install --prefix /tmp/foo https://github.com/mulle-c/mulle-allocator/archive/latest.tar.gz
+mulle-sde install --prefix /tmp/foo https://github.com/mulle-c/mulle-buffer/archive/latest.tar.gz
 ```

 If you don't want to use the mulle-sde project management features, but would like to